K7ABD/anytone-config-builder/documentation/advanced-options.md

 To use this, add a nickname to each of the zones in the Digital Repeates file, like so:  "Full Zone Name;FZN" or "Olympia/Cap Pk.;OLY".
 If you select eithe "prefix" or "suffix" for Digital Repeater Nicknames, the tool will create channel names that include your nickname.

+You can choose "prefix (if needed)" or "suffix (if needed)" and the prefix/suffix will be used only if the channel name length exceed 16 characters.
+If you choose "prefix (forced)" or "suffix (forced)", the prefix/suffix will be used even if the longer name would have fit.

 Additionally, because some talkgroups have long names and the Anytone radios support only 16 character channel names, you can also provide a shortened name for your talkgroups in a similar manner.
 For example, "Worldwide English" might become "Worldwide English;WW English" leaving enough room for your prefix/suffix.